 On January 4, 1900, a child was born in Philadelphia.
 His name was Bond.
 James Bond.
-He would not grow up to be a globe-trotting, license-to-kill-carrying playboy spy like the other James Bond you’ve probably heard of.
+He would not grow up to be a globe-trotting, license-to-kill-carrying playboy spy like the other James Bond.
 Instead, he became an ornithologist, and lived a fairly quiet, normal life—until someone borrowed his name.

-Despite his many scientific accomplishments—dozens of papers about Caribbean and New England birds, more books and field guides, numerous medals and awards and other researchers using the name “Bond’s Line” to refer to the boundary that separates Caribbean fauna by their origin—that book would be what catapulted Bond, or at least his name, to international fame.
+Despite his many scientific accomplishments—which included dozens of papers about Caribbean and New England birds, more books and field guides, numerous medals and awards and other researchers using the term “Bond’s Line” to refer to the boundary that separates Caribbean fauna by their origin—that book would be what catapulted Bond, or at least his name, to international fame.

 He also invited the Bonds to his home in Jamaica, which they took him up on a few years later.
 During the Bonds’ visit, Fleming gave James a copy of his latest novel, You Only Live Twice, inscribed with the message “To the real James Bond from the thief of his identity.”